mindulle/garden/content/Develop/Seeds/Storage/My issues/2023/Drawing and Understanding/001 - Sneak peek gitmoji-cli.md

 seedType:
   - "storage"
 seedPurpose:
-  - "myIssue"
+  - "My issues"
-  - "Drawing for Understand"
+  - "Drawing and Understanding"

 # configs to decide whether external contents are appropriate to me or not.
 contentLevel: